 - 9. The development shall be carried out in accordance with the highways works approved under condition 10 of permission 57104 and shall be implemented prior to the development hereby approved is first occupied.
 Reason.
-To ensure good highway design in the interests of highway safety pursuant to the following Policies of the Bury Unitary Development Plan: Policy H2/1 The Form of New Residential Development - Policy H2/2 The Layout of New Residential Development. - 1 only 112/2 The Layout of New Residential Development.
+To ensure good highway design in the interests of highway safety pursuant to the following Policies of the Bury Unitary Development Plan: Policy H2/1 The Form of New Residential Development Policy H2/2 The Layout of New Residential Development. - 10.
+Notwithstanding the details indicated on approved plan reference K634/11

-10. Notwithstanding the details indicated on approved plan reference K634/11 Revision A, visibility splays measuring 2.4 metres by 25 metres shall be provided at the junction of the site access with Westgate Avenue before the development is first occupied and shall subsequently be maintained free of obstruction above the height of 0.6m.
+Revision A, visibility splays measuring 2.4 metres by 25 metres shall be provided at the junction of the site access with Westgate Avenue before the development is first occupied and shall subsequently be maintained free of obstruction above the height of 0.6m.